快猫视频

 Block 3: Finance, Macroeconomics, and Global Challenges

 Block 3 analyses the open economy, including the role of finance in development, the challenges that international financial transactions pose to policymakers, and economic and financial crises.
 It also looks at the suitability of traditional models to analysing new global economic challenges on the horizon, including the climate and care crises.
-You&/courses/qualifications/details/dd321/39;ll also have the opportunity to debate with your fellow students on an international economic policy issue.
+You&/courses/qualifications/details/dd321/39;ll also have the opportunity to debate an international economic policy issue with your fellow students.

-Throughout the module, you&/courses/qualifications/details/dd321/39;ll develop a set of mathematical skills, including introductory calculus and how economists use mathematics to model global economic challenges.
+Throughout the module, you&/courses/qualifications/details/dd321/39;ll develop mathematical skills, including introductory calculus and how economists use mathematics to model global economic challenges.

 Entry requirements